coreos/docs/os/adding-certificate-authorities.md

 - Use a corporate wildcard certificate
 - Use your own CA to communicate with an installation of CoreUpdate
-- Use your own CA to communicate with a private Docker registry
+- Use your own CA to [encrypt communications with a container registry](registry-authentication.md)

 The setup process for any of these use-cases is the same: